privacyidea/privacyidea/doc/policies/webui.rst

 To avoid careless deletion of important configurations, this policy can be activated.
 After activation, an additional confirmation for the deletion is requested for policies, events, mresolvers, resolvers and periodic-tasks.

-.. note:: After activating the policy, the UI must be reloaded once for the change to take effect

 (Since privacyIDEA 3.9)